Thomseeen/shift-indicator/README.md

  (gear)

  Works in combination with https://github.com/Thomseeen/assetto-corsa-telemetry-router (Assetto Corsa and Assetto Corsa Competizione) and https://github.com/Billiam/pygauge (Dirt Rally, Dirt Rally 2 works but crashes on reverse as gears are interpreted slightly differently).

+The Adafruit_NeoPixel library, necessary for this sketch to work, is available through the basic Arduino Library Manager.